lbxa/o/packages/db/README.md

 };
 ```

-#### Activity Goals
+#### Activity Measurements

-Goals are what communities measure to determine the success of a challenge.
-We currently offer the following goal types:
+Measurements are how communities quantify the success of a challenge.
+We currently offer the following measurement types:

-- Count-Based
+- Counting
 - Duration
-- Improvement Over Time
+- Improvement

-Each goal has constituent types that help specify the goal:
+Each measurement has specific goals:

 - Lowest Number
 - Highest Number